On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Fixed-point algorithms for TCSPs

-The following lemma in combination with Theorem~\ref{theorem:reduction_pp_constructible} shows that instead of presenting an $\FP$ algorithm for each TCSP with a template preserved by $\elel$, it suffices to present one for $\CSP(\mathbb{Q};\mathrm{R}_{\elel},\mathrm{S}_{\elel},\neq)$ where
+The following lemma in combination with \red{Theorem~\ref{REDUCTION}} shows that instead of presenting an $\FP$ algorithm for each TCSP with a template preserved by $\elel$, it suffices to present one for $\CSP(\mathbb{Q};\mathrm{R}_{\elel},\mathrm{S}_{\elel},\neq)$ where

-\begin{lemma} A temporal relation is preserved by $\elel$ if and only if it is pp definable in $(\mathbb{Q};\mathrm{R}_{\elel},\mathrm{S}_{\elel},\neq)$. \end{lemma} The following syntactic description is due to Bodirsky, K\'ara, and Mottet. \begin{proposition}[\cite{Bodirsky-HDR}] A temporal relation is preserved by $\elel$ if and only if it can be defined by a conjunction of formulas of the form
+\begin{lemma} A temporal relation is preserved by $\elel$ if and only if it is pp-definable in $(\mathbb{Q};\mathrm{R}_{\elel},\mathrm{S}_{\elel},\neq)$. \end{lemma} \begin{remark} Analogously to Lemma~\ref{lemma:RelBaseMin} and Lemma~\ref{RelationalBaseMi}, Lemma~\ref{RelationalBaseLl} presents a finite relational base for the clone generated by $\Aut(\mathbb{Q};<)\cup \{\elel\}$.
+Moreover, all proper projections of the relations are trivial.
+However, we cannot use this fact to eliminate the use of projections of instances in the algorithm in Figure~\ref{algo:master_ll}.
+The reason is that the necessary contractions of variables due to Lemma~\ref{atomic} might introduce new tuples to relations with non-trivial projections. \red{For example, } $\pr_{\{3,4\}}(\con_{\{(1,2)\}}\mathrm{S}_{\elel})$ equals $\leq$. \end{remark} The following syntactic description is due to Bodirsky, K\'ara, and Mottet. \begin{proposition}[\cite{bodirsky2021complexity}] A temporal relation is preserved by $\elel$ if and only if it can be defined by a conjunction of formulas of the form

 where the last disjunct $(z=z_{1}=\dots=z_{n})$ can be omitted. \end{proposition} \begin{proof}[Proof of Lemma~\ref{RelationalBaseLl}] The backward implication is a direct consequence of Proposition~\ref{llSynt}.